-Practical Exams are meant to test the student's competence in patient examination, clinical reasoning and treatment skills.
+Practical Exams are meant to test the student's competence in patient examination, clinical reasoning, and treatment skills.
 Students are required to pass all practical exams in each clinical course with an 80% or better.
 Students who fail the safety portion of any practical will automatically fail the entire exam.
 Safety includes appropriate guarding, body mechanics, equipment usage, application of therapeutic techniques, and appropriate instruction/patient education.
-Students who fall below 80% performance on any practical will be allowed to retake the practical exam one time but the highest grade possible is an average of the original grade and the re-take grade.
+Students who fall below 80% performance on any practical will be allowed to retake the practical exam one time after a remediation period but the highest grade possible is an average of the original grade and the re- take grade.
 If the student fails the same practical examination for the second time, he/she is immediately dismissed from the program.
-Students may not fail on the first attempt more than 3 practical exams over the course of the program.
-A fourth failure of a practical exam during the program results in automatic dismissal.
 Students may appeal the decision to dismiss by following the grievance policy.
-Student may not retake more than one practical examination in any one course.